 - Expert advice before and during the trip from aurora and camera experts (with lots of experience in the Arctic) on the best equipment to bring and the best techniques to use to bring back pictures of the gorgeous scenery and the Northern Lights that will dazzle your relatives and friends, and make them wish they had come along.
 We can also advise you in advance on cameras, lenses and other things best suited to capture the aurora in stills, dissolve sequences, and time lapse movies.
 Items can also be rented before you leave if you don't own such equipment.

-After that, prices go up to $5,900 per person (if you are coming on your own and prefer a private room it is $6,400 per person).
+After that, prices go up to $5,400 per person for a double occupancy room (if you are coming on your own and prefer a private room it is $5,900 per person).

 All prices are in US dollars.
 Children and adults pay the same amount.